BDC Hamburger Icon

 There’s no such thing as an overnight success.
 Even the multimillion-dollar startups that seem to pop up out of nowhere were the result of countless hours of hard work before they started making headlines.
 As Steve Jobs said, “If you look closely, most overnight successes took a long time.”

 Becoming a successful entrepreneur requires an intense level of dedication to your dream, and this means sacrificing time and money to make it happen.
-It may not be fun to give up those nightly Netflix binges or weekend parties with friends so you can put in some extra hours on your startup, but these sacrifices are much easier to make now than when you’re older.
+It may not be fun to give up nightly Netflix binges or weekend parties to pour extra hours into your startup, but these sacrifices are easier to make when you’re younger.

-Signs from childhood that you’re a born entrepreneur include early time-management skills, being a natural leader and pushing boundaries.
+Signs that you're a born entrepreneur include early time-management skills, being a natural leader and pushing boundaries.

 5. Find a mentor.